Inbound Versus PPC: Choosing the Right Strategy for Your Marketing

 • Lead to them putting you in that coveted position as a trusted advisor

-Creating fresh, inspiring content on a regular basis will also benefit your website’s SEO or Search Engine Optimization.
+Regularly creating fresh, inspiring content will also benefit your website's SEO or Search Engine Optimization.
 This, in turn, improves your ranking in the organic search results on Google.
-According to MarTech, 70-80% of search engine users are only focusing on organic results.
+According to MarTech, 70-80% of search engine users only focus on organic results.
 With better SEO, more searchers are bound to find you.

-Now that you have a handle on these two competing, yet complementary marketing options, the question remains - which marketing method is right for your company?
+Now that you have a handle on these two competing yet complementary marketing options, the question remains - Which marketing method suits your company?
 Inbound versus PPC?

-The truth is, both are viable marketing techniques.
-The rest of the truth is that no amount of money spent driving clicks to your website is worth much if you don’t have quality content for visitors to see once they get there.
+Both are viable marketing techniques and can and should support each other.
+The rest of the truth is that no amount of money spent driving clicks to your website is worth much if you don't have quality content for visitors to see once they get there and help convert from anonymous visitors to leads in your CRM.

-According to industry leader HubSpot, “Paid ad campaigns present an effective marketing channel when used strategically and in sync with other initiatives” (emphasis mine).
+According to industry leader HubSpot, "Paid ad campaigns present an effective marketing channel when used strategically and in sync with other initiatives."
 PPC has the potential to drive new eyeballs to your website.
-Without a high-quality, informative, trust-inspiring content marketing strategy in place, these eyes won’t stay around long enough to convert.
+These eyes won't stay around long enough to convert without high-quality, informative, trust-inspiring content for inbound marketing.

 As with any strategy, intent and focused attention are paramount.
-By creating a solid base of content for customers to read, watch, and interact with - you’ll create and keep customers for life.
+By creating a solid content base for customers to read, watch, and interact with - you'll create and keep customers for life.

 Courtney